mynameisfiber/2017-qcon-deeplearning/presentation.md

 - Hope you have a GPU
 - Hyper-parameters for all!
-- Structure of model can change where it's applicable ]
+- Structure of model can change where it's applicable
+- SGD means random initialization... may need to fit multiple times ]

 ???